Eddie Moten

-Eddie Moten (born August 30, 1981) is an American football cornerback who is currently a free agent.
+Eddie Moten (born August 30, 1981) is an American former professional football cornerback.
 He was signed by the Rio Grande Valley Dorados as a street free agent in 2004.
 He played college football at Texas A&M–Kingsville.

 Moten has also played for the Philadelphia Soul and California Redwoods.
 He was featured on the football reality show 4th and Long in 2009.

 Professional career

 Rio Grande Valley Dorados

 Moten signed with the Rio Grande Valley Dorados of af2 in 2004, recording 47.5 tackles, two forced fumbles, 10 interceptions and 18 pass-breakups on his way to first-team All-af2 honors.

 Philadelphia Soul

 Moten was a member of the Philadelphia Soul of the Arena Football League from 2005 to 2008.
 In 2008, Moten helped the Soul win ArenaBowl XXII.
 He received All-Arena honors his final three seasons in the AFL, earning first-team selections in 2006 and 2007 as well as second-team honors in 2008.